Updated May 14th, 2018

 This Chart is definitely not complete.
 Numbers in ()’s are actual sizes.
 Contact us if you have other, or better information!
 Tip Openings are measured in 1/1000 of an inch.
 The below article is mostly referring to Baritone Saxophone mouthpieces.

 Alto players have the Meyer, Tenor players have the metal Otto-Link, but baritone players don’t have a single common/standard mouthpiece that is sought after by everyone.
 (Not that I recommend using the most common mouthpiece).
-However, the most common brands I see for baritone are Berg Larsen (metal and rubber), Meyer, and Otto Links (usually metal).
+However, the most common brands I see for baritone are Berg Larsen (metal and rubber), Meyer, Vandoren, and Otto Links (usually metal).
 I have noticed recently that the variety of mouthpieces being used in the last few years is definitely expanding.
 Hopefully this is a continuing trend.
 The time honored “beginner’s” mouthpiece is the Selmer C*.
 This is also a very common mouthpiece with classical saxophonists, however someone playing anything other than strict classical music might benefit from a mouthpiece with a larger tip opening and chamber.
 Pepper Adams used a metal Berg Larsen, Gary Smulyan uses a vintage metal Link, Scott Robinson uses a hard rubber Vandoren, and Ronnie Cuber uses a custom made metal Francois Louis.
 Gerry Mulligan and Harry Carney generally used rubber mouthpieces.
-You can find out what your favorite players used and use that, but there is no guarantee that their type of mouthpiece will work for you or sound at all like it did when they played it.
+You can find out what your favorite players used and use that, but there is no guarantee that their type of mouthpiece will work for you, or sound at all like it did when they played it.
 Everyone’s embouchure is naturally different.
-The diameter of your throat, the density of your teeth and bone, the size of your tongue, the length of your throat, the size and shape of your lungs; these thing are all different and all affect the way the air vibrates when producing a sound on your saxophone.
-The saxophone doesn’t just vibrate air in the horn, your entire air column is vibrating, and the room you are in are contributing to the sound.
+The dimensions of your throat, the density of your teeth and bone, the size of your tongue, the length of your throat, the size and shape of your lungs, etc; these thing are all different and all affect the way the air vibrates when producing a sound on your saxophone.
+The saxophone doesn’t just vibrate air in the horn, your entire air column is vibrating, your face is vibrating, and the interior of the room you are in are contributing to the sound.
 So do not be surprised if even with the exact same set up as your favorite player that your sound is quite a bit different.

 Trying Mouthpieces Out